Antonín Benjamin Svojsík: Founding of Junák and later life

 In 1909 and 1911, Svojsík visited England, where he was introduced to scouting and visited a scout camp there.
 He received permission from Robert Baden-Powell to publish his book Scouting for Boys in Czech.
 After returning from England, he founded the first scout troop and began to devote himself fully to promoting scouting ideas and the art of woodcraft.
 To adapt scouting to the Czech environment, he invented the Czech name for it – Junák (junák = 'sturdy young man' in old Czech).
-Through his activities, he united some disorganized attempts to establish a Scouting organization in the Czech lands.
+Through his activities, he united some disorganised attempts to establish a Scouting organisation in the Czech lands.
 In 1912, he published the book Základy junáctví ("The Basics of Being junák"), to which Alois Jirásek, Karel Václav Rais and other prominent Czech personalities also contributed.
-In the same year, he organized the first scout camp near Lipnice nad Sázavou.
+In the same year, he organised the first scout camp near Lipnice nad Sázavou.

 Svojsík wanted Junák to be part of the Sokol movement, but that did not work out.
 In 1914, the scouting association was officially founded under the name Junák – český skaut ("Junák – Czech Scouting") and Svojsík became its first chief scout.
 From 1915, he published the Junák magazine.
 He was a member on the World Scout Committee of the World Organization of the Scout Movement, and President of the Union of Slavic Boy and Girl Scouts.
 He also was a docent of Scouting at Charles University in Prague.

 In the summer of 1938, Svojsík visited the Soviet Union to see how youth work was done there, but he did not like it and compared the Soviet Scouts to the Nazi German Hitler Youth.
 He returned from the trip tired and exhausted from the heat, and his body was attacked by a streptococcal infection.
 Svojsík died on 17 September 1938 in Prague.
 He had a large funeral, attended by 3,000 scouts.
 He is buried at the Vyšehrad Cemetery.